Importing & Scene Editing

 Click on the library on the side, selecting one of

-- Object asset (3D model)
+- Object (3D model) or Gaussian splat asset

 - Environment map (skybox) or fixed color